-Impacts

-- Concerns (based on past experience with large-scale infrastructure projects) that impacts and benefits will not be equitably allocated. - o Concerns regarding noise impacts related to higher speeds and greater frequency of trains. - Safety - Concern regarding safety of homeless individuals residing along the tracks. - Concern regarding effectiveness of safety signage due to language barriers/illiteracy. - Concern regarding electrified tracks, train speed, fence design, crossings.
+- Impacts - Concerns (based on past experience with large-scale infrastructure projects) that impacts and benefits will not be equitably allocated. - Concerns regarding noise impacts related to higher speeds and greater frequency of trains. - o Safety - Concern regarding safety of homeless individuals residing along the tracks. - Concern regarding effectiveness of safety signage due to language barriers/illiteracy. - Concern regarding electrified tracks, train speed, fence design, crossings. - o Displacement - Concerns regarding displacement (especially vulnerable populations, including lowincome community members, renters, RV campers and immigrants). - Concern that project activities may displace homeless into the broader community. - Concern regarding the potential acquisition of homes and businesses.

-Displacement

-- Concerns regarding displacement (especially vulnerable populations, including lowincome community members, renters, RV campers and immigrants). - Concern that project activities may displace homeless into the broader community. - Concern regarding the potential acquisition of homes and businesses.

-- Concern regarding neighborhood separations and the separation of communities from the services upon which they rely. - Concern that High-Speed Rail will increase local traffic congestion leading to more pollution in EJ communities.

-Public engagement

-- Concern that EJ community members are not aware of the project (often due to language barriers). - Interest in providing input directly and concern regarding the effectiveness of CWG representation.

-Community benefits

-- o Interest in potential High-Speed Rail employment opportunities for EJ community members (especially associated with the Light Maintenance Facility). - o Concern regarding affordability of fares (especially for youth). - o Optimism that electrification will reduce noise. - Optimism that High-Speed Rail will reduce commute times and improve access to jobs.
+- Concern regarding neighborhood separations and the separation of communities from the services upon which they rely. - Concern that High-Speed Rail will increase local traffic congestion leading to more pollution in EJ communities. - Public engagement - Concern that EJ community members are not aware of the project (often due to language barriers). - Interest in providing input directly and concern regarding the effectiveness of CWG representation. - Community benefits - Interest in potential High-Speed Rail employment opportunities for EJ community members (especially associated with the Light Maintenance Facility). - Concern regarding affordability of fares (especially for youth). - Optimism that electrification will reduce noise. - Optimism that High-Speed Rail will reduce commute times and improve access to jobs. - Connectivity - Concern about adequate connections to local transit. - Concern that allocating funds to High-Speed Rail will reduce funding for local transportation. - Concerns about safe bike and pedestrian access.